 A great dehumidifier will work both at warmer and cooler temperatures.
 It won't guzzle energy, so you can leave it on and won't have to worry about your energy bill sky rocketing.

-A really great dehumidifier will also be easy to use, not too noisy and have handy features such as a clothes-drying function and an auto-setting.
+A really great dehumidifier will also be simple to operate, not too noisy and have handy features such as a timer, easy to empty tank and intuitive control panel.

 These three dehumidifiers aced our tests and are well worth buying.